ADGEfficiency/adgefficiency.github.io/_posts/2019-02-06-intro-energy-py-linear.md

 ---

-This post introduces **energy-py-linear**, [a Python library for optimizing energy assets using mixed integer linear programming (MILP)](https://github.com/ADGEfficiency/energy-py-linear).
+This post introduces **energy-py-linear** - [a Python library for optimizing energy assets using mixed integer linear programming (MILP)](https://github.com/ADGEfficiency/energy-py-linear).

 *Posts in this series:*

 *1. [introduction to energy-py-linear](https://adgefficiency.com/intro-energy-py-linear/)*

 *2. [using energy-py-linear to measure forecast quality](https://adgefficiency.com/energy-py-linear-forecast-quality/)*